nicholasjng/pybm/README.md

 **pybm** is a Python CLI for repeatable, declarative benchmarking of Python code inside a git repository.
 It uses git's version control mechanisms to track changes in performance between points of interest in git history.
-Out of many possible use cases, two specific ones immediately emerge:
+Out of many possible use cases, three specific ones immediately emerge:

 - Comparing performance of a feature branch to the current development branch.
 - Tracking changes in performance across git history (e.g. releases, refactors).
+- Adding a benchmarking step into a continuous integration (CI) pipeline, and rejecting changes if they reduce performance to a significant degree.

 ## Notable features